elegant-scipy/elegant-scipy/markdown/ch7.markdown

 Unfortunately, this brings us to the principal difficulty of this kind of
 alignment: sometimes, the MSE has to get worse before it gets better.
-Have a look at the MSE value as the shift gets larger and larger: at around -400 pixels of shift, it starts to decrease again!
+Have a look at the MSE value as the shift increases: it reaches a local minimum at around -400, increases slightly, then at around -300 pixels of shift, it starts to decrease again!
 Only slightly, but it decreases nonetheless.
 Because optimization methods only have access to "nearby" values of the cost function, if the function improves by moving in the "wrong"